Spotlight on ex-first lady Bruni as France's Sarkozy eyes comeback

 “Because Nicolas Sarkozy is planning a comeback, everyone is looking at it with a political eye, and not just a celebrity-focused one,” said Bertrand Chovet, managing director of the Interbrand agency in Paris.

-He said occasional Sarkozy appearances at Bruni’s concerts also “humanise” the ex-president, who shakes hands and signs autographs from conservative voters waving “Come Back” posters.
+He said occasional Sarkozy appearances at Bruni’s concerts also “humanize” the ex-president, who shakes hands and signs autographs from conservative voters waving “Come Back” posters.

 Despite a post-defeat promise to leave politics for good, Sarkozy has since hinted he may return “out of duty”.